mortido/ML-Python/README.md

 ## Linear regression

 To test implementation [Concrete Compressive Strength Data Set](https://archive.ics.uci.edu/ml/datasets/Concrete+Compressive+Strength) is used.
-Data set is devided on training and test subsets.
+Data set is divided on training and test subsets.
 2D projection is used to visually show results.
-Also 1D synthetic data is generated to demonstrate more crearly how predictions will be looks like.
+Also 1D synthetic data is generated to demonstrate more clearly how predictions will be looks like.

 **Results:**
 Normal equation and gradient descent works well on small data sets.